-Hybrid Membership (Members With Service in More Than One Membership Group)
+Hybrid Membership (Members With Service in More Members With Service in More Than One Membership Group)

-If you have worked in Regular service

-and Special Service, you have combination membership in IPERS.
+If you have worked in Regular service and Special Service, you have combination membership in IPERS.
 Your benefits may be calculated using a hybrid formula that takes all of your service into account.